-First of all, ISO stands for International Organization for Standardization.
-This is the organization that develops and publishes standards for organizations internationally.
-However, it is not the organization that actually does the certifying (more on that below).
+First of all, ISO stands for International Organisation for Standardisation.
+This is the organisation that develops and publishes standards for organisations internationally.
+However, it is not the organisation that actually does the certifying (more on that below).

 The ISO was founded in 1947 when delegates from 25 countries met in London at the Institute of Civil Engineers with the intention of facilitating international coordination on industrial standards.
 Today, the group is composed of members from 164 countries working together to develop the ISO standards.

 What exactly do we mean by standards?
 According to the ISO website, they create the “documents that provide requirements, specifications, guidelines, or characteristics that can be used to consistently ensure that materials, products, processes, and services are fit for their purpose.”